bytedeco/javacv/README.txt

 ==Acknowledgments==
-This project was conceived at the Okutomi & Tanaka Laboratory, Tokyo Institute of Technology, where I was supported by a generous scholarship from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Japanese Government.
+This project was conceived at the Okutomi & Tanaka Laboratory, Tokyo Institute of Technology, where I was supported for my doctoral research project by a generous scholarship from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Japanese Government.
 I extend my gratitude further to all who have reported bugs, donated code, or made suggestions for improvements!

 ==Changes==